-Professional socialization: Process by which an individual acquires the attitudes, values and ethics, norms, skills, and knowledge of a subculture of a health care profession.
-14 by showing the percentage of these students who complete their degree within 150% of "normal time" for completing the program in which they are enrolled.
-Programs must post the following data for the past three years on their website: the number of students admitted to the program, the number of students who graduated, and the percentage of students who graduated.
+Professional socialization: Process by which an individual acquires the attitudes, values and ethics, norms, skills, and knowledge of a subculture of a health care profession.14

+Program graduation rate: Measures the progress of students who began their studies as full-time degree- seeking students by showing the percentage of these students who complete their degree within 150% of "normal time" for completing the program in which they are enrolled.
+Programs must include a link from the program's homepage to the "CAATE Program Information and Outcomes" web page post the following data for the past three years on their website: the number of students admitted to the program, the number of students who graduated, and the percentage of students who graduated.